 - Binder insolubilizer for paper and paperboard coatings, along with dry-laid non-woven materials

 - Deposit Control in the wet-end of the paper-making proces

 - Component for water-repellent paper

 Ammonium Zirconium Carbonate (AZC) is effective with all commonly used binders and it reacts rapidly with binder functionality as water is released in the drying section.

-The use of Ammonium Zirconium Carbonate (AZC) does not effect the optical properties: there are no adverse effects on optical properties and there is no time or heat exposure yellowing.
+The use of Ammonium Zirconium Carbonate (AZC) does not affect the optical properties: there is no adverse effects on optical properties and there is no time or heat exposure yellowing.

 Ammonium Zirconium Carbonate (AZC) can be added to a coating or size press formulation, interacting weakly with oxygenated sites, mainly carboxyl or hydroxyl groups on the binder molecules.